AnkitSG07/Dashboard.Xclusive.Money/docs/webhook_events.md

 ## Order consumer configuration

 The order consumer waits for broker API responses before publishing a trade event.
-The default timeout for these calls is **5 seconds**, but deployments can adjust this by setting the `ORDER_CONSUMER_TIMEOUT` environment variable:
+By default it waits as long as the broker client's HTTP timeout (``BROKER_TIMEOUT``—25 s if unset), but deployments can override this by setting the `ORDER_CONSUMER_TIMEOUT` environment variable:

 ```bash
 export ORDER_CONSUMER_TIMEOUT=2.5
 ```

-This value applies to every webhook event processed, ensuring that a slow broker does not block the worker indefinitely.
+This value applies to every webhook event processed, ensuring that a slow broker does not block the worker indefinitely while still matching the broker's own timeout.